 It’s hard to be happy in a stressful work environment, and even tougher to feel committed to an organization’s mission when you don’t feel supported.
 If people don’t trust you or your organization, they are unlikely to focus their creative powers on how to drive your success.

-By treating people fairly and acknowledging their perspectives and preferences, you can help people to feel good about working with you and to have more loyalty toward you and to care about innovating for your organization.
+By treating people fairly and acknowledging their perspectives and preferences, you can help people feel confident about working with you, be more loyal toward your company, and care about innovating for your organization.

 3. Keep toxic people out.